garfieldius/ggspritedgmenu/README.md

 # Sprited GMENU
 TYPO3 extension, available in TYPO3 extension repository: http://typo3.org/extensions/repository/view/ggspritedgmenu/current/
-Copyright 2011 Georg Grossberger (georg@grossberger.at)
-Based on the GTMenu script, (c) 2005 by Stefan Beylen and Torsten Schrade

 ## About
 This is a TYPO3 extension, that enhances the popular GTMenu script to generate a single sprite instead of many single images.